 Between the second beam-splitter and the digital camera, we insert the rotated DOE and the tilted IBPF to generate the array of spectrally-resolved holograms.
-The DOE typically consists of an array of $10 \times 10 \ \mu\text{m}^2$ reflective chrome squares, spaced by 50 μm , on the front surface of a quartz substrate.
+The DOE typically consists of an array of $10 \times 10 \ \mu m^2$ reflective chrome squares, spaced by 50 μm, on the front surface of a quartz substrate.
 This optic is used in reflection to avoid dispersion from the substrate.
-Our IBPF has a nominal wavelength $\lambda_n = 837 \ \text{nm}$ and a bandwidth of 3 nm, and we tilt it by an angle $\beta \sim 20^\circ$ to transmit the pulses centered at 800 nm.
-We typically generate an array of a least 20 holograms, which are captured by a high-resolution (5-megapixel) CMOS camera (2208×3000 PixeLINK PL-A781).
-With this camera, single-shot traces are easily obtained at 800 nm for optical input powers below 100 mW.
+Our IBPF has a nominal wavelength $\lambda_n = 837 \,\mathrm{nm}$ and a bandwidth of 3 nm, and we tilt it by an angle $\beta \sim 20^{\circ}$ to transmit the pulses centered at 800 nm.
+We typically generate an array of a least 20 holograms, which are captured by a high-resolution (5-megapixel) CMOS camera (2208 × 3000 PixeLINK PL-A781).
+With this camera, single-shot traces are easily obtained at 800 nm for optical input energies less than a μJ.
 The wavelength corresponding to each interferogram is calibrated by measuring the local spectrum at that point using a fiber-coupled grating spectrometer.

-Figure 30 shows a typical STRIPED FISH trace recorded at Brewster's angle.
+Fig. 30 shows a typical STRIPED FISH trace recorded at Brewster's angle to remove the bright central spot due to the zero-order reflection.
 All the digital holograms can be simultaneously recorded within the dynamic range of a 10-bit digital camera.
-Note that there is a weak reflection present on the right of the central hologram; it is due to a reflection from the back surface of the DOE substrate and could be easily removed by an indexmatching element.
+Note that there is a weak reflection present on the right of the central hologram; it is due to a reflection from the back surface of the DOE substrate and could be easily removed by an index-matching element.